How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 What Landlords Can and Cannot Legally Deduct

 • Scuffed paint on a wall from furniture: wear and tear.
-A large hole was punched through the drywall: damage.
+A large hole punched through the drywall: damage.

 • A light fixture that stopped working with age: wear and tear.
 A light fixture pulled from the ceiling: damage.